balao7/DobDroidMVVM/tutorial/lists.md

 </FrameLayout>
 ```

 In order to use the cell in a picker list, please extend ``ChooserCellView``.
-Provide the layout with the layout method and bind the model to the view in setData.
+Provide the layout with the layout method and bind the model to the view in a method annotated with ``ModelBinder``.
 Please use ``setOnCellClickListener`` instead of the vanilla ``setOnClickListener`` to the view that can user can click to choose the item.
 Please see chapter 6 - simple list choosers.

 ```kotlin
 class RestaurantCellView : ChooserCellView<Restaurant>